 Available in VPC

-- If you edit a Load Balancer directly in the console or via the API, Kubernetes and the Load Balancer may fall out of sync, potentially causing unexpected issues.
-If you need to change Load Balancer settings, always update the Kubernetes resources instead.
+- If you edit a Load Balancer directly through the console or API, the state synchronization with Kubernetes may not function correctly, potentially causing unexpected issues.
+Any configuration changes for Load Balancer must be performed by editing the Kubernetes resources.

 - Technical support is not provided for issues caused by direct changes made through the console or API.